Memorable Manitobans: Herbert Douglas “Doug” Kemp (1913-1997)

 Educator, historian.

 Born at Regina, Saskatchewan on 11 June 1913, he was raised in the Galt area of southern Ontario.
-He was stationed in Manitoba with the Air Force Medical Corps during the Second World War.
-After the war he earned an MA in History and a degree in Education from the University of Manitoba.
-His MA thesis, written in 1950, was entitled The Department of the Interior in the West 1873 - 1883 is still recognized as a standard reference by scholars.
+During the Second World War, he was stationed in Manitoba with the Air Force Medical Corps.
+After the war he earned an MA degree in History and an BEd degree from the University of Manitoba.
+His MA thesis, written in 1950 and entitled The Department of the Interior in the West 1873-1883, is still recognized as a standard reference by scholars.

-He was very active in the Manitoba Historical Society during the time of its growth in the 1950s and served as President from 1959 to 1961.
+On 3 January 1942, he married Mary Louise Spence (1912-1998, daughter of Robert Erastus Spence) and they had a son and two daughters.
+He was very active in the Manitoba Historical Society during the time of its growth in the 1950s and he served as its President (1959-1961).
 He worked tirelessly for many years on MHS publications such that the Manitoba Pageant and the Transactions and served on numerous committees.
 He remained active until illness restricted him in later years.
-In 1970, he was awarded the Manitoba Centennial Medal.
+In 1970, he was awarded a Manitoba Centennial Medal.

-He died at Winnipeg on 5 September 1997.
+He died at Winnipeg on 5 September 1997 and was buried in the Chapel Lawn Memorial Gardens.
 The MHS created the Douglas Kemp Award in his memory, presented to a person who has made significant contributions as a volunteer to the Society.

 His articles for the Manitoba Historical Society: